skip to content

 Which plastic materials are recyclable?

-Which Plastics are Recyclable?
+Which Performance Plastic Materials are Recyclable?

 Over the last 50 years or so since plastic became more and more prevalent, over one billion tons of it has been disposed of and that number only continues to grow.
 Plastic, because of its molecular structure does take along time to decompose and cannot be burned due to it releasing harmful toxins and pollutants into the air.
 However since the mid 1990’s, plastic recycling has become more advanced and a greater awareness has been established.
 Since this time though, new technologies have been implemented making it easier to recycle and making people more conscious to do so.
 Curbside containers and designated recycling stations have vastly improved the way we dispose of these materials.
 These programs helped pave the way for a new era where plastics are less likely to be littered on the side of the road and to make it easier to be reused over and over again saving money, energy and helping the environment.